-- Vaccination reduces the risk of getting long COVID.
-Getting vaccinated is a safer way to build protection than getting sick with COVID. - Having a previous COVID infection does not necessarily protect you from getting another one - or from getting severely ill if you get infected again. - People who get COVID more than once have higher risks for hospitalization, death, and long COVID symptoms. - Anyone, no matter their age or health status, who gets COVID can have symptoms for months after they recover from the initial illness, even if they had a very mild case. - Studies show that 1 out of every 5 adult COVID survivors reports lingering symptoms often called long COVID. - Common symptoms of long COVID include fatigue, pain, shortness of breath, difficulty thinking or concentrating, fast or irregular heartbeat, loss of taste and smell, memory problems, mood changes, and hair loss. - COVID can damage organs, including the lungs, heart, and brain, and can lead to an increased risk of long-term health problems such as strokes or seizures. - People who have had COVID are at higher risk for heart disease no matter what other risk factors they have. - Among people who get COVID, those who are vaccinated are less likely to develop long COVID than those who are unvaccinated. - Hundreds of millions of people have gotten COVID vaccines without experiencing serious, long-term health effects from the vaccines.
+- Getting COVID can damage your heart and lungs, and a COVID infection may make you sick enough to miss work or need hospital care. - Having a previous COVID infection does not necessarily protect you from getting another one or from getting severely ill if you get infected again. - People who get COVID more than once have higher risks for hospitalization, death, and Long COVID symptoms. - Anyone, no matter their age or health status, who gets COVID can have symptoms for months after they recover from the initial illness, even if they had a very mild case. - Studies show that 1 out of every 5 adult COVID survivors reports lingering symptoms often called Long COVID. - Common symptoms of Long COVID include fatigue, pain, shortness of breath, difficulty thinking or concentrating, fast or irregular heartbeat, loss of taste and smell, memory problems, mood changes, and hair loss. - COVID can damage organs, including the lungs, heart, and brain, and can lead to an increased risk of long-term health problems such as strokes or seizures. - People who have had COVID are at higher risk for heart disease no matter what other risk factors they have.